-6.1 Does the legislation govern changes to contract specifications, changes to the timetable, changes to contract conditions (including extensions) and changes to the membership of bidding consortia precontract award?
+6.1 Does the legislation govern changes to contract specifications, changes to the timetable, changes to contract conditions (including extensions) and changes to the membership of bidding consortia pre-contract award?
 If not, what are the underlying principles governing these issues?

-In line with the 2014 Directives, the Regulations permit the amendment of a concluded contract without a new procurement procedure in prescribed circumstances.
-These include where:
+The Procurement Regulations permit the amendment of a concluded contract without a new procurement procedure in the prescribed circumstances set out in the 2014 EU Directives.
+In broad terms, these circumstances include where:

-- the procurement documents include a "clear, precise and unequivocal" review clause that provides for the proposed modification; - the modification involves the provision of additional goods, works or services by the original contractor, and a change of contractor cannot be made for economic or technical reasons and would cause significant inconvenience or substantial duplication of costs for the authority; - c. the need for modification is a result of unforeseeable circumstances (which a diligent authority could not foresee) and the modification does not alter the overall nature of the contract: - there is a change to the contractor or concessionaire as a result of an unequivocal review clause or a corporate restructuring; and - e. the value of the modification is minimal, provided that the modification does not alter the overall nature of the contract.
+a) the procurement documents include a "clear, precise and unequivocal" review clause that covers the proposed modification;

+- b) the modification involves the provision of additional goods, works or services by the original contractor where a change of contractor cannot be made for 'economic or technical reasons' and would cause significant inconvenience or substantial duplication of costs for the authority; - c) the need for modification is a result of unforeseeable circumstances (which a diligent authority could not foresee) and the modification does not alter the overall nature of the contract; - there is a change to the contractor or concessionaire as a result of an unequivocal review clause or a corporate restructuring; and - e) the value of the modification is minimal, provided that the modification does not alter the overall nature of the contract.

-The Public Contracts Regulations limit price increases to 50% of the value of the original contract in respect of scenarios b and c listed above.
-The Public Contracts Regulations and the Utilities Regulations require a contracting authority which has modified a contract under the circumstances listed in b or c above, to publish a notice to that effect, in the OJEU.
+The Public Contracts Regulations limit price increases to 50% of the value of the original contract in respect of scenarios b) and c) above.
+In order to avail of the safe harbour, a contracting authority which has modified a contract under the circumstances listed in b) or c) above must publish a notice to that effect in the OJEU.